Saxon Judd

-Saxon Thomas Judd (November 20, 1919 - March 31, 1990) was an American football end.
+Saxon Thomas Judd (November 20, 1919 – March 31, 1990) was an American football end.
+He played college football at the end position for Tulsa in 1941 and 1942 and at Southwest Louisiana Institute in 1942.
+He also played professional football for the Brooklyn Dodgers from 1946 to 1948.

+Early life

-Judd was born in Pottsboro, Texas, in 1919 and attended Pottsboro High School in that city.
-He played college football at Louisiana and Tulsa.
-At Tulsa, he was one of the principal receivers for passer Glenn Dobbs.
+Judd was born in Pottsboro, Texas, in 1919, and attended Pottsboro High School in that city.

+College football

+Judd played college football as end, playing on both offense and defense, for Tulsa in 1941 and 1942.
+He was the leading receiver for passer Glenn Dobbs on the 1942 Tulsa Golden Hurricane football team that compiled a perfect 10–0 record.
+He set Tulsa season records in 1942 with 34 receptions and nine receiving touchdowns.

+In 1942, Judd entered military service and was assigned to Southwestern Louisiana Institute in Lafayette, Louisiana, where he played college football.

+Professional football

 He was selected by the Chicago Cardinals in the third round (17th overall pick) of the 1944 NFL draft but did not play in the NFL.
-He instead played for the Brooklyn Dodgers of the All-America Football Conference (AAFC) from 1946 to 1948.
+He served in the Marines during World War II and saw combat in the Pacific.
+After the war, he played for the Brooklyn Dodgers of the All-America Football Conference (AAFC) from 1946 to 1948.
 He appeared in 41 games, 17 as a starter, and caught 84 passes for 997 yards and seven touchdowns.

+Later life

+Judd worked as a coach for several years after the war.
+In 1953, he began work for Word Industries in Tulsa.
+Judd was inducted into the Tulsa University Athletic Hall of Fame in 1986.

-He died in 1990 in Tulsa.
+After seven weeks of heart illness, Judd died in 1990 at age 70 at his home in Tulsa.